Seamlessly import user-specific dependency packages to Cerebras environment#

-you could store these dependency packages in the shared storage that Cerebras appliance can access to,
+users can store these dependency packages in the shared storage that Cerebras appliance can access to,

---python_path when invoking
+--python-path when invoking

 run.py to allow the workers inside the appliance to

 find these dependency packages.
 This approach is hard to use and can be error-prone.
+More info in Setup Cerebras virtual environment.

-you do not need any special handling.
+users do not need any special handling.
 The

 run.py script will automatically find all